dOpensource/dsiprouter/docs/use-cases.rst

 dSIPRouter enables an organization to start supporting SIP Trunking within minutes.
 Here are the steps to set it up

 1. Login to dSIPRouter
 2. Valiate that your carrier is defined and specified in the Global Outbound Routes.
-If not, please follow the steps in :ref:`carrier_groups` and Global Outbound Routes documentation.
+If not, please follow the steps in :ref:`carrier_groups` and/or :ref:`global_outbound_routes`s documentation.
 3. Click on PBX's and Endpoints
 4. Click "Add"
 5. Select IP Authentication or Username/Password Authentication and fill in the fields specified below: